 Here below I outline a few rough ideas, sketches, brainstorms and mindmaps for my final project.
-At this stage I am still not 100 percent clear on what to do but every idea must start with a blinking LED, right?
+Every idea must start with a blinking LED, right?
 Here are some first sketches: